Customization

 - Image filename pattern: Filename pattern available when a single image is exported (the “Entire image at once” option is selected).

-For Export Layers, the text entry next to
+The text entry next to

 Name

-still applies to individual layer names (since some multi-layer file formats also store layer names, e.g. TIFF or PSD). - Use file extension in layer name: If a layer name has a recognized file extension, use that file extension in place of the default file extension.
+still applies to individual layer names (since some multi-layer file formats also store layer names, e.g. TIFF or PSD). - Use original file extension/Use file extension in layer name: If an image/layer name has a recognized file extension, use that file extension in place of the default file extension.
+Note that, currently, the only way to adjust file format options for each different file format is to set How to adjust file format options to

 . - Convert file extension to lowercase: File extensions in layer names are converted to lowercase.